byet/abstraction/issues.md

 1. Arcs added from parent's parent are causal
 2. Arcs added from children's parent are non-causal
 3. If parent's parents are due to previously reversed arcs they are non-causal

+---

+## Reversing and keeping track of arcs

+- You can add due to which node removal operation each node is added.
+- You can reverse an operation by considering the Markov Blanket (MB) of the removed node and removing added edges due to removal, and adding the original edges.
+- An interesting question is whether if I remova A and B in this order, can I put A back in without putting B?

+The algorithm would be like try to put back MB and remove edges due to removing this node.
+If all MB is not present, keep the edges of missing places due to MB in.

+Should I think in terms of node arc reversal or node removal?

+For this you have to keep track of all assumptions starting from the initial model...
+E.g. if you there is a causal relation at th ebeginning and if you added causal arcs at each abstraction, you have to keep track of them...